v-studios/sls-apig-lambda-binary/README.rst

   curl -v -H "Content-Type: image/gif" --data-binary @CSLOGO.gif $API

-function now gets correct content type, still errors on log; comment it.
+Function now gets correct content type, still errors on log; comment it.
 Now we get output but it shows the length of the body is wrong, 112 instead of 118.

 Enable image/gif in AWS Console > APIs > my API > Binary Support.